-Launching exclusively at SuiteWorld 2020, our fourth-annual NetSuite Salary Survey is an excellent opportunity for members of the NetSuite ecosystem to have their say on NetSuite products, salaries, benefits, and working culture.
+Our fourth-annual NetSuite Salary Survey offers a unique insight into the NetSuite ecosystem, with respondents given the opportunity to have their say on NetSuite products, salaries, benefits, and working culture.

-It doesn’t matter if you’re a NetSuite professional or a business owner who uses the software; your experience allows us to gain further insight into the vibrant and dynamic NetSuite community, so we can help others gain valuable knowledge on the NetSuite industry.
+It doesn’t matter if you’re a NetSuite professional or a business owner who uses the software; your experience allows us to gain an understanding of the vibrant and dynamic NetSuite community, so we can help others gain valuable knowledge on the NetSuite industry.

 6. Expanding budget and planning capability

 NetSuite announced its aim for the next year is to bring more KPIs into their platform.
 The firm recently introduced its new planning and budgeting service, featuring a more user-friendly interface to give customers visibility and the ability to tie industry benchmarks to their KPIs.